angelakennefick/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Inside the function personalDice() there is a new function().
+That is the closure.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  Dan's name and the string would remain the same only the random number between 1-6 would change.
 c.
 What is the lexical scope of `newRoll`?
+  newRoll has no local variables.

 ### Task 3 - Stretch Goals